-Colloquialisms are the use of informal words in communication.
-Colloquialism varies from region to region.
-Examples might be "wanna" instead of "going to."
+Colloquialisms are the use of informal words in communication.25 Colloquialism varies from region to region.
+Examples might be "wanna" instead of "want to" or "gonna" instead of "going to."
 It shows us how a society uses language in their everyday lives.
 Here's a short list of some common colloquialisms you may have used yourself: